AceCentre/aac-launchpad/README.md

 We do collect some basic analytics to help us improve the platform.
 We only collect metrics on the `generateBoard` GraphQL mutation.
 We use Posthog to handle our metrics collecting and visualization.

 Every user is given a unique ID, assigned in a cookie called `launchpad-session`.
 This is so we know how many unique users we have generating boards.
-The only other data we collect is the id of the board that was generated, no variables, images or result is collected.
+The only other data we collect is the id of the board that was generated, and a small whitelist of variables.
+Currently only language and symbol-system is collected.

+No images or result is collected for analytics purposes, they are stored for a short time in order to generate the board but the boards and images are deleted at regular intervals.

 All of our analytics are publicly available on Posthog.
 [Check them out here.](https://app.posthog.com/shared_dashboard/GW9gUv-u2PzoqWofm8O5gVUlx0PoQQ).